 Caen Castle is one of the largest medieval castles in Europe and belonged to William the Conqueror, it is still open to the public now, despite the extensive restorations taking place.
 Inside the castle walls lies the Museé de Beaux Arts, the Keep, the Church of St George and the Museum of Normandy, making the castle an interesting and educational day out.

 The two abbeys built by William the Conqueror – the Abbey aux Hommes (Men's Abbey) and the Abbey aux Dames (Women's Abbey) – are perfect examples of French-Romanesque architecture and popular with tourists for this reason.

 In the city itself, you will find a great range of bars on Rue Ecuyère, which becomes a buzzing and vibrant hub for nightlife once the sun goes down, and plenty of other places to enjoy a drink or two.

 If you’re traveling with kids Parc Festlyand will keep certainly keep them entertained.
 Just a short drive from Caen you’ll find over 30 attractions.
 The park has a variety of historically themed areas such as Pirates, Vikings and the Middle Ages.

 For a comprehensive guide to everything there is to see and do it’s well worth picking up a Caen city guide.

 Where to stay in Caen

-Caen is a popular tourist destination, so there is no shortage of places to stay, check out our accommodation
+As it's such a popular tourist destination, there is no shortage of hotels in Caen.
+Just check out our accommodation

 partner booking.com for more details.